With non-dairy proteins on the rise, there’s increasing interest in alternative muscle building products.

 Hydrolysation is the process of breaking down the bonds of a substance.
 In the cases of food, water and acids are applied to effectively deconstruct the matter into its original building blocks.
 The end result is isolated compounds which are very pure in a chemical sense.

 One of the key benefits of hydrolysation is that it aids digestion, meaning the body can absorb the product more quickly.
-Both Future Whey and Beef Protein contain hydrolysed ingredients.
+Both Future Whey and HCP contain hydrolysed ingredients.

 Hydrolysed proteins are easier to digest and reach the muscles very quickly